wudt0/witchit-xp-macro/README.md

 # ⚠️ Do NOT use on official servers, it CAN get you banned.

-A simple script for Witch it, that will prevent you, from getting idle kicked.
+- A simple script for Witch it, that will prevent you, from getting idle kicked.

+### How to use
+ `python main.py`